IsaacAderogba/rxdom/README.md

-# RxDOM, a zero-dependency JavaScript ilbrary for building reactive user interfaces
+# RxDOM, a zero-dependency JavaScript library for building reactive user interfaces

 [RxDOM](https://github.com/IsaacAderogba/rxdom) is s a JavaScript library for creating user interfaces.
 Instead of requiring a compilation step like modern frameworks, RxDOM works with HTML **fragments**, **components**, and **elements** directly to construct reactive interfaces.